Noah Hanifin Game Preview: Flames vs. Sabres

 Hanifin Season Stats Insights in 2022-23

-- Hanifin had an assist in 27 games last season out of 81 games played, including multiple assists three times.

-- The implied probability that he goes over his points prop total is 50%, based on the odds.
+- The implied probability is 50% that he hits the over on his points prop total based on the odds.

 - There is an implied probability of 43.5% of Hanifin going over his assist prop bet, considering the moneyline odds.